 Major mouth ulcers are quite uncommon in pregnant women.
 They have a diameter of about 10 mm and may take several weeks or months to heal.
 They may appear on the surface of the tongue, gums, base of the mouth and even in the throat.
 These ulcers can leave scars and be extremely painful.
-A way to manage and cure this type of mouth ulcer is to increase your water intake.
+These ulcers should be treated by a doctor.

 3. Herpetiform Ulcers